firecmsco/firecms/README.md

 Do you need consulting setting up your Firestore-based CMS in no time?
 We are happy to help!
 `hello@firecms.co`

+## Development

+If you would like to make changes to the source, feel free to submit a PR!

+When developing, the core library can be found under `lib`.
+There is an example project in the folder `example`.

+In order to run the project, you need to create a file called `firebase_config.ts` in `example/src`.

+That file needs to export a valid Firebase config, that you can get from your Firebase console when creating a webapp for your project.

+Then simply run `yarn` and `yarn dev`

 ## License